 - Route Selection the route selection process has taken great care to avoid areas heavily congested with existing services and to avoid narrow roads.
 This will minimise the potential for road closures and allow to the pipeline to be constructed expeditiously.
 Further details in respect of the route corridor selection process are described in Chapter 2 Background to the Development of this EIS. - Construction Methodology a number of short sections of the pipeline (including M1 and Swords Road crossings) will be constructed using trenchless techniques which means that the potential impact in terms of road and transportation is either greatly reduced or removed altogether. - Advance Works (pipeline pre installation) a section of the pipeline was installed across the junction of East Wall Road and the M50 Port Tunnel/Bond Road during the construction works for the Port Tunnel.
-This means that the road works on this busy junction are avoided - Construction Programme Any works in Dublin Airport will be subject to agreement with DAA to avoid Airports peak periods where possible.
+This means that the road works on this busy junction are avoided - Construction Programme Any works in Dublin Aiport will be carried out outside the Airports peak periods.